Slides from Adam Brown’s talk to the Jewish Genealogical Society of Los Angeles on August 29, 2021:

 https://drive.google.com/file/d/1FgFQ-sk9YBQCyJ_yeXwL30JDHFiv6-xm/view?usp=sharing

-Adam Brown is the founder and director of the Avotaynu DNA Project, an academic multi-disciplinary study of the origins and migrations of the Jewish people with over 8,000 participants.
+Adam Brown is the founder and director of the Avotaynu DNA Project, an academic multi-disciplinary study of the origins and migrations of the Jewish people with over 12,000 participants.

-By profession, Adam is a lawyer and strategic planner, is a graduate of the University of Michigan and the University of Chicago Law School, and serves on numerous municipal, scientific research, and academic non-profit boards and commissions.
-In his home community of Englewood, NJ, has served on the City's Budget Commission, its Board of Adjustment, and various other boards and commissions.
+Adam is a lawyer is a graduate of the University of Michigan and the University of Chicago Law School, and serves on numerous government, scientific research, and academic non-profit boards and commissions.

-He has researched his family’s Jewish origins for over three decades.
-His numerous groundbreaking lectures and articles were presented at IAJGS conferences and on the pages of our sister publication, AVOTAYNU.
-He was the Co-Chair of the planned 2017 Annual Conference of the International Association of Jewish Genealogical Societies (IAJGS) in Orlando.
+He has spoken widely on the subject of Jewish history and migrations at conferences, in publications, and online.
+He was the Co-Chair of the 2017 Conference of the International Association of Jewish Genealogical Societies (IAJGS) in Orlando.

-Adam has worked two seasons as an IT/telecommunications specialist at a remote field camp deep in the interior of Antarctica.
-He returned to the region during March-April 2016 as part of a multi-national scientific expedition that traveled 5,800 miles by sea to and from ice-covered yet volcanic Heard Island, a rarely visited pristine habitat in the stormy Southern Indian Ocean halfway between Australia and South Africa.
+Adam worked two seasons at a remote field camp deep in the interior of Antarctica.
+He returned to the region during 2016 as part of a multi-national scientific expedition that traveled 5,800 miles by sea to and from ice-covered yet volcanic Heard Island, a rarely visited pristine habitat in the stormy Southern Indian Ocean halfway between Australia and South Africa.

 Adam lives seasonally in Englewood NJ and on Martha's Vineyard Island.